kyma-project/community/concepts/observability-strategy/configurable-tracing/05-tracing-concept.md

 Unused plugins for the Otel Collector should not be installed in the used image to reduce the attack vector.
 With that, a custom bundling of the Otel Collector image will be used

 ## Operator manages the Otel Collector Deployment

 There should be no resource consumption if there is no pipeline defined.
 To achieve this, the Telemetry Operator will fully manage the Otel Collector; meaning the operator will deploy, configure, and potentially also delete the Deployment.

+### Ensuring a Single TracePipeline

+The initial release of configurable tracing is designed to support only a single pipeline.
+While this limitation keeps the Otel Collector setup simple, the restriction has to be enforced to ensure a correct Otel Collector configuration.

+We intend to utilize the optimistic concurrency control property of the Kubernetes API through creating an arbitrary API resource that acts as a lock.
+Even though, the user would be able to create multiple trace pipelines, only one of them must be reconciled and applied to the Otel Collector configuration.
+All other trace pipelines must wait in a `Pending` state until the active trace pipeline is deleted.

+The following steps have to be taken while reconciling to ensure only one active trace pipeline:

+* The controller's reconcile method creates the "lock" resource before performing any other reconciliation steps.
+This can be for instance a ConfigMap or a dedicated CRD that can hold additional state.
+The reconciled lock pipeline becomes owner of the "lock" resource ([owner reference](https://kubernetes.io/docs/concepts/overview/working-with-objects/owners-dependents/)).

+* If the creation of the "lock" fails, we already have an active trace pipeline.
+We compare the owner reference and continue to reconcile if the reconciled trace pipeline is the owner.
+If the "lock" has a different owner, the current trace pipeline stays in `Pending` state.

+* When then active trace pipeline is deleted, the "lock" resource is also deleted through the [cascading deletion](https://kubernetes.io/docs/concepts/architecture/garbage-collection/) property of the owner reference.
+Another trace pipeline can now take the "lock" and become the active one.

+We discussed the following alternatives to this approach, which are not suitable to guarantee a single active trace pipeline:

+* Rejecting the creation of a second trace pipeline with a validating webhook: Creating a second trace pipeline cannot be prevented for sure since the validation and creation are two different steps.
+The second pipeline could be successfully pass the validation before the first one has been created.
+A webhook can be used additionally to the described approach to give early feedback to the user on a best-effort base.

+* Observing the existence of other trace pipelines and reconciling the current pipeline only if no other one is active: Concurrent creation of multiple trace pipelines can again bypass this check.
+Depending on the implementation, situations might occur where either no pipeline or multiple pipelines may become active.

+* Utilizing Kubernetes' [Lease API](https://kubernetes.io/docs/reference/kubernetes-api/cluster-resources/lease-v1/): Very similar to the approach that is described above.
+However, a lease requires regular renewal.
+This causes the risk to loose the state if the operator is (temporarily) not running.

 ## Action Items